 With over 700 edits occurring to its data schema in a week, Social Networks and Archival Context (SNAC) is no small data archive (SNAC, n.d.).
 The current workflow for refining and updating data in SNAC is quite difficult and inaccessible to inexperienced users.
 It involves users hitting SNAC's APIs for refining data on their server from the user's local machine.
 The technical project aims to greatly simplify this process by creating a streamlined plugin that will have all the functionalities needed to refine and upload data in one location.
 The logical flow and components needed for the project are illustrated in Figure 1.
 The plugin will serve as a connection between the user's local data and SNAC's server.
-It will allow users to import external data in the form SNAC Plugin of comma-separated values (CSV) files and Refine/Reconcile Upload API make use of APIs Local Data SNAC Download provided by SNAC to Reconciled Data Push using reconcile and refine that Open API Access data with SNAC's unique Restricted Access JavaScript Object Mapping Notation (JSON) data structure.
-The plugin will have two main user groups:
+It will allow users to import external data in the form of comma-separated values (CSV) files and make use of APIs provided by SNAC to reconcile and refine that data with SNAC's unique JavaScript Object Notation (JSON) data structure.
+The plugin will have two main user groups: privileged and unprivileged users.
+Both types of users will be able to use the plugin to format any data ported in using SNAC's organizational schema.
+Only privileged users will be able to then push the formatted data into SNAC's own database utilizing the APIs provided by SNAC.
+The technical project will provide an easy way to reconcile outside data with SNAC's existing data in addition with an improved user interface for an enhanced user experience.